 Our research efforts have been hampered in large part by lack of holding facilities for alligators.
 We had a small functioning laboratory, but the tremendous physical plant losses due to Hurricane Rita in 2005 and Hurricane Ike in 2008 have limited our progress.
 This lab was a shared room in the maintenance workshop and is now not usable due to repairs to the shop.
-Our biological staff constructed a cover/awning to the semi-repaired holding tanks, which has helped.
-Initial work done to supply adequate heat to holding tanks was completed in spring 2009 and minor repairs continued this fiscal year.
-Frequent water lines breaks occur and holding tanks leak continuously; and temperature control is sporadic and inconsistent.
-Construction of the new laboratory building and improved alligator holding facilities will aid our research progress in the future.
+Construction of the new laboratory building and improved alligator holding facilities will aid our future research .